API Requests Authentication

 }

-A request for the Certificate Signed JSON Web Token (Signed JWT) authentication type must include a client_assertion and client_assertion_type for authentication.
+When using Certificate Signed JSON Web Token (Signed JWT) authentication, the request must include client_assertion and client_assertion_type.

-If you choose this credential type you also have to manage how your tokens are signed (either by certificate or client secret).
-For more information, see the official Keycloak documentation, Confidential client credentials, Signed JWT section.
+If you choose this credential type, you also have to manage how your tokens are signed (either by certificate or client secret).
+For more information, see the Keycloak documentation, Confidential client credentials, Signed JWT section.

 --url "https://<keycloak>/realms/ataccamaone/protocol/openid-connect/token" \